OkayHughes/open-lab-notebook/src/posts/papers/bw_topo/figures.md

 ### Quantitative comparison of over-mountain evolution at 850hPa (downsampled from highest resolution)
 What does this show?

-*
+### Possible precipitation histogram
+* Focus on time of hitting mountain, area directly over mountain.

-Convergence of eddy kinetic energy etc from the paper
+### eddy kinetic energy plot: convergence

 ## Dynamical core comparison: